Hope41/hope41.github.io/README.md

-# Coffee
+# Hope41
-Coffee.greyhope.uk is a base of JavaScript experiments and games.
-Contact me at [coffee@greyhope.uk](mailto:coffee@greyhope.uk).
+joachimford.uk is a base of JavaScript experiments and games.
+Contact me at [contact@joachimford.uk](mailto:contact@joachimford.uk).